Julie Wilkins explains how to spot the signs that your body needs water, and how the benefits of hydration can improve our lives...

-Alongside the environmental and ethical advantages, a boost to your health and wellbeing is also at the top of the list of benefits to following a vegan lifestyle.
+Alongside the environmental and ethical advantages, a boost to your health and well-being is also at the top of the list of benefits of a vegan lifestyle.

 A diet rich in whole, fresh, seasonal foods delivers a range of nutrients that make us feel and look great.

 However, it’s very easy to overlook one of the most obvious sources of physical and mental health and well-being – staying well hydrated.

 Water is referred to as the elixir of life for good reason.
 All life evolved from water, and we spend the first 9 months of our lives floating in it!

 Thankfully most of us have access to drinking water so we don’t need to fear the consequences of not drinking enough.
 Or do we?

 Did you know that your body loses as much as 2-3 pints of water a day just breathing, urinating and perspiring?
 That’s before you start exercising.

 Our bodies are made up of 65% water, with our brains being 80% water and our lungs 90% water.
 It’s essential for blood to flow around our bodies, for digestion to take place properly, and for nutrients to get to and from the cells in our bodies, and then out again as waste products.

 And while we can survive in a state of mild-to-moderate dehydration for a long time, it does take its toll and the effects will set in when we are 1-2% dehydrated.

 “Crave sweet or caffeine-based pick-me-ups?
 These are signs of dehydration.”